 Antiplatelets such as aspirin and clopidogrel are given after a stroke or TIA.
 Someone with atrial fibrillation may be given an anticoagulant such as warfarin, dabigatran etexilate, rivaroxaban, apixaban, or edoxaban.

 This guide explains how the medications can reduce stroke risk, with information on how they are used and common side effects.
-Plus lists of sources of information and support.
+It also lists some sources of further information and support.